Bhumbra/CLAS/README.md

 	ColM (default false): is a boolean flag that is true to denote column-major ordering for all 3 matrices.

-	In2 (default 0): is a pointer for an m-length vector added to respective rows of Out (0 denotes no addition, Out adds the matrix product to the existing data content of Out).
+	In2 (default 0): is a pointer for an m-length vector added to respective rows of Out (0 denotes no addition, or if In2 = Out, this adds the matrix product to the existing data content of Out).

 	NT (default 0): is the maximum number of threads used (0 denotes a maximum of all C++11-detectable threads).

-The remaining 4 arguments are _not_ for general use and should be omitted since they are subject to change and intended for purely diagnostic purposes:
+... while the remaining 4 arguments are _not_ for general use and should be omitted since they are subject to change and intended only for purely diagnostic purposes:

-	U0 (default 0): is the unroll outer radix, which can be 1, 2, 4, or 8 (0 denotes cache-optimised dynamic choice).
+	U0 (default 0): is the unroll outer radix, which can be 1, 2, 4, or 8 (0 denotes cache-optimised dynamic
+	choice).

-	U1 (default 0): is the unroll inner radix, which can be 1, 2, 4, 8, 16, or 32 (0 denotes automated choice).
+	U1 (default 0): is the unroll inner radix, which can be 1, 2, 4, 8, 16, or 32 (0 denotes automated
+	choice).

-	UD (default 0): is a flag denoting outer unroll direction, which can be 3 (matrix X columns) or 4 (rows X matrix) (0 denotes automated choice)
+	UD (default 0): represents the unroll direction, which can be 2 (rows X matrix) or 3 (matrix X columns) (0 denotes automated choice)

-	Arch (default 0): is flag denoting compiling architecture which can be 1 (C++) or 2 (SSE4) (0 denotes automated choice)
+	Arch (default 0): represents which compiled architecture code to use, which can be 1 (C++) or 2 (SSE4) (0 denotes automated choice)

 MOTIVATION
 -----------

 The motivation behind CLAS is to execute floating point operations in a way that is optimised for machine learning using biologically-inspired concepts.
-Generally, deep-learning libraries are dependent on a BLAS library to perform the heavy lifting to multiple weight matrices with data.
-However the BLAS specification was originally devised in the 1970s for FORTRAN programmers to standardise low-level kernel operations with Level 3 (matrix-matrix) BLAS operations introduced in the 1980s to encourage block-partioned algorithms well before the rise of deep-learning.
-While the venerable BLAS standard is still universally used its double-precision matrix multiplication routine (dgemm) is disadvantaged by its heritage, especially in the context of deep learning, in the following ways:
+Generally, deep-learning libraries are dependent on calls to vendor-optimised BLAS libraries to perform the heavy lifting for fast multiplication of weight matrices with data.
+However the BLAS specification was originally devised in the 1970s for FORTRAN programmers to standardise low-level kernel operations then Level 3 (matrix-matrix) BLAS operations were introduced in the 1980s well before the rise of deep-learning.
+While the venerable BLAS standard is still universally used its double-precision matrix multiplication routine (dgemm) is disadvantaged by its BLAS heritage, especially in the context of deep learning, in the following ways:

 - its specification, by necessity, in C and FORTRAN differ (the C version has an additional first parameter).